Bose QuietComfort Ultra Earbuds (2nd Gen) vs QC Ultra Earbuds (1st Gen): which noise-cancelling buds are better?

 (Image credit: What Hi-Fi?)

-The original QC Ultras are the best noise-cancelling earbuds we've tested, and the Ultra Earbuds (2nd Gen) aim to take the ANC performance one step further.
+The original QC Ultras were the best noise-cancelling earbuds we've tested, but the Ultra Earbuds (2nd Gen) take the ANC performance one step further.

-Thanks to an updated AI algorithm, ActiveSense (which optimises the noise cancellation depending on your surroundings) now adjusts more smoothly when compensating for sudden loud noises – so a passing siren shouldn't drown out your music, according to Bose.
+Thanks to an updated algorithm, ActiveSense (which optimises the noise cancellation depending on your surroundings) now adjusts more smoothly when compensating for sudden loud noises – so a passing siren shouldn't drown out your music.

 There's also a new AI-powered noise suppression system that should improve call quality.
 It uses Bose's audio augmentation tech originally found in hearing aids to reduce background noises to focus on the speaker's voice.

-If Bose can improve on these two areas in its new flagship ANC earbuds, we should be in for a treat.
-Of the first-gen QC Ultra Earbuds, we wrote in our review: "They’re able to take the noisiest environments, whether it's the rumble of heavy machinery as you walk past a building site or the loud chatter and sound system of a crowded pub, and reduce their impact quite dramatically."
+Again, their ANC is excellent.
+"They’re able to take the noisiest environments, whether it's the rumble of heavy machinery as you walk past a building site or the loud chatter and sound system of a crowded pub, and reduce their impact quite dramatically," we noted in our review.

-But we did find that the earbuds occasionally enhanced sudden noises rather than suppress them, so here's hoping the new AI tech fixes this issue.
+But we did find that the earbuds occasionally enhanced sudden noises rather than suppressed them.
+We've had no such issues with the Gen 2 model.

-Again, that's no bad thing.
-The 1st Gen Ultra Earbuds have a richness and fullness to their performance, sounding punchier and a little clearer in their delivery than the older QuietComfort Earbuds II that they replaced.
+But the 1st Gen certainly aren't lacking in richness themselves.
+They sound fuller, punchier and a little clearer in their delivery than the older QuietComfort Earbuds II that they replaced.

 Listening to Futures by Jimmy Eat World, we found the Ultra Earbuds (1st Gen) put their foot to the floor.
 "The drums and electric guitar burst onto the scene with a real sense of purpose and drive," we wrote.